 One time we went to Acapulco with a colleague of mine and his friends.
 Rich kids, but kind and smart.
 Someone’s parents had a timeshare down there, and a boat to boot.
-Long trip, a lot of stop-and-go on the highway out of Mexico City.
+Long trip, a lot of stop-and-go along the highway exiting Mexico City.
 Soon enough we bumped that thick SUV into a car in front of us.
 Both parties got out, eyed the damage – more than some kitty scratches and cub dents – and then moved on with their lives, exchanging pleasantries instead of insurance details, insults or blames.
-Just a quick "your damage is as big as mine and we're both human and we both had our share in this and these are just metal boxes on rubber rings and a good day to you too.”
+Just a quick "your damage is as big as mine and we're both human and we both had our part in this, and these are just metal boxes on rubber rings and a good day to you too.”
 Says everything about Mexico.

 Acapulco / Mexico · 2009 boat days